Late effects of radiotherapy treatment

 They have a number of support services that are free to access.
 For example:

-Prostate Cancer UK have a fact sheet all about the pelvic floor and exercises you can do.
+Prostate Cancer UK offer a fact sheet all about the pelvic floor and exercises you can do.

 The toolkit is an information resource for people affected by prostate cancer.
 The development has been funded through an educational grant from Advanced Accelerator Applications (A Novartis Company).